tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 Once downloaded, extract the image.
 The image will be around 1.5GB - 2GB once it's been extracted.

 Use [Balena Etcher](https://etcher.balena.io/) (or a tool you are familiar with) to flash the gadget image to your SD card.

+The flashed card has three partitions on Linux: `app`, `boot`, and `data`. macOS does not mount the `data` partition correctly.
+The `data` partition contains the `tezsign` folder that you back up, restore, or transplant when moving to a newly flashed card.
+See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/) before updating, reflashing, or migrating a TezSign card.

 Once done, plug in the SD card into your gadget and connect it to your baking computer with just a single USB cable.
 A separate power source is not required.
 Use the data connection USB port (OTG port), not the power connection USB port.